Working with PBSG

 General PBS discussion (e.g., practitioner evidence portfolio) – 15 minutes (not billable)

-In this example, you would bill 45 minutes split between the three participants for participant-related discussion, and you would cover your supervisor’s fee yourself.
+In this example, you would bill 45 minutes split between the three participants, and you would cover your supervisor’s fee yourself.
+PBSG would pay for the 45 minutes at a higher rate of $200/hr.

 Note: the table is easier to compare when viewing on a computer rather than a phone.